John Bunyan

 Is John Bunyan considered a saint?
 By which traditions?

-John Bunyan is not officially recognized as a saint by any major Christian tradition.
-He is, however, celebrated as a significant figure in Protestant history, particularly among Baptists and other Nonconformist groups.
+John Bunyan is not officially recognized as a saint in any major Christian tradition.
+However, he is highly respected and celebrated within Protestant circles, particularly among Baptists and other Nonconformist groups.

 Why does John Bunyan still matter today?